giorginolab/infix2pharmml/README.md

 Usage
 -----

-The expression to convert is expected either interactively, or as the first command-line argument.
-The expression syntax is the one defined by Math::Symbolic.
+The converter can be run locally as _convert.pl_.
+The infix expression to convert is expected either interactively, or as the first command-line argument.

 E.g: open a shell, then